 - reside and be enrolled in the local government area (local elections).

 It is not the role or responsibility of the Commission or the returning officer to give advice regarding the eligibility of a candidate.
 Should you be in any doubt on your eligibility you should seek independent legal advice.
-Information on disqualifications is also available in the documents below:
+Information on disqualifications is available in the documents below:

 - Parliament of Queensland Act 2001, section 64 (state elections)

 - City of Brisbane Act 2010, section 153 (Brisbane City Council only)

 - Local Government Act 2009, section 153 (all other local government elections)

 A $250.00 deposit must be paid at the time of nomination.
 For state nomination the deposit can be paid by cash or bank cheque only.
 Nominations for local elections can be paid by cash, bank cheque, credit card or eftpos (in person at ECQ head office only).
 Personal cheques will not be accepted under any circumstances.

 Nomination deposits will only be refunded to candidates who:

 - withdraw consent to the nomination before 12noon on the day of nomination closure

 - receive 6% (state) or 4% (local) of the formal first preference votes in their nominated area.